 Amazon Increasing Its Revenues Going From CRM To VRM

-The ARPU (average revenue per user) and CRM driven Amazon has the powerful advantage of big-data.
-It might just be the most predictive company on this planet, with access to so many customer profiles, smart recommendations and sophisticated CRM.
+The ARPU (average revenue per user) and CRM-driven Amazon have the powerful advantage of big data.
+It might just be the most predictive company on this planet, with access to so many customer profiles, smart recommendations, and sophisticated CRM.

 Same for beauty, health, fashion, and so many other fast-growing e-commerce segments.

 Amazon could even offer its customers the best deals with their ‘best’ vendor selection.
 Customers will be happy with more relevant and better deals, and so will be the vendors.

 So from CRM to VRM?
 Amazon will be the smiling facilitator and matchmaker.

 Amazon is increasingly becoming consumers’ first stop for product search-and-discovery, chipping away at the historical dominance of Google’s search engine.